Blue-footed booby: Taxonomy

 Its closest relative is the Peruvian booby.
 The two species likely split from each other recently due to their shared ecological and biological characteristics.
 A 2011 study of multiple genes calculated the two species diverged between 1.1 and 0.8 million years ago.

-The name booby comes from the Spanish word bobo ("stupid", "foolish", or "clown") because the blue-footed booby is, like other seabirds, clumsy on land.
+The name booby comes from the Spanish word bobo ("stupid", "foolish", or "clown") because blue-footed boobies, like other seabirds, are clumsy on land.
 They are also regarded as foolish for their apparent fearlessness of humans.

 Description

 The blue-footed booby is on average 81 cm long and weighs 1.5 kg, with the female being slightly larger than the male.
 Its wings are long, pointed, and brown in color.
 The neck and head of the blue-footed booby are light brown with white streaks, while the belly and underside exhibit pure white plumage.
 Its eyes are placed on either side of its bill and oriented towards the front, enabling excellent binocular vision.
 Its eyes are a distinctive yellow, with the male having more yellow in its irises than the female.
 Blue-footed booby chicks have black beaks and feet and are clad in a layer of soft white down.
 The subspecies S. n. excisa that breeds on the Galápagos Islands is larger than the nominate subspecies and has lighter plumage especially around the neck and head.

 The Peruvian booby is similar in appearance, but has grey feet, whiter head and neck, and white spots on its wing coverts.
 The ranges of the two species overlap in the waters of northern Peru and southern Ecuador.

 Since the blue-footed booby preys on fish by diving headlong into the water, its nostrils are permanently closed, and it has to breathe through the corners of its mouth.
 Its most notable characteristic is its blue-colored feet, which can range in color from a pale turquoise to a deep aquamarine.
 Males and younger birds have lighter feet than females.
 Its blue feet play a key role in courtship rituals and breeding, with the male visually displaying his feet to attract mates during the breeding season.